cdelorme/go-option/readme.md

 The code will silently ignore supplied arguments that are invalid.

-Finally, the parse returns a `map[string]string` with named keys, which the developer is responsible for casting to needed types.
+Finally, the parse returns a `map[string]interface{}` with named keys, which the developer is responsible for casting to needed types.

 ## usage